uclnlp/fakenewschallenge/README.md

 ## Acknowledgements

-* Richard Davis and Chris Proctor at the Graduate School of Education of Stanford University for [the description of their development efforts for FNC-1](https://web.stanford.edu/class/cs224n/reports/2761239.pdf).
+* Richard Davis and Chris Proctor at the Graduate School of Education at Stanford University for [the description of their development efforts for FNC-1](https://web.stanford.edu/class/cs224n/reports/2761239.pdf).
 The model presented here is loosely based on their setup.
 * Florian Mai at the Christian-Albrechts Universtität zu Kiel for insightful and constructive discussions during model development.